TIMELINE-Entergy N.Y. Indian Point nuclear plant relicensing

 November 2016 - The New York Court of Appeals, the highest

-court in the state, ruled on Monday that the NYSDOS has the
+court in the state, ruled on Monday that the NYDOS has the right

 July 2016 - NRC ASLB gives the parties opposed to the